manmeetsinghkhalsa/ConsoleTodolist/README.md

   <li>JDBC</li>
   <li>Sqlite</li>
   </ul>
-  <p style="background-color:#f1f1f1;border-radius:2px;">There are certain functons that the user will be able to do
+  <p>There are certain functons that the user will be able to do
     <ol>
       <li>User can see all the Entries in the table <i>This is by default if table has nothing it will show a message to user that nothing is in the table at the moment</i></li>
       <li>User can add new items</li>